dockerizedrupal/drupalcamp-baltics-2015/README.md

 ---

-Before using Docker to on our development environments the setup we had was not very efficient and scalable when working in a team environment.
+Before deploying Docker to our development environments the setup we had was not very efficient and scalable when working in a team environment.

 Our team is relatively small and the amount of projects each our developer has to work on or maintain at any given time is quite